robert0714/packt-serverless-programming-cookbook-practical-solutions-2019/Chapter04/cognito-server-side-authentication-flow/README.md

     }
     ```
     Note that the default user status is `FORCE_CHANGE_PASSWORD`.
 The user will be provided with a NEW_PASSWORD_REQUIRED challenge after the first login.
-2. Initiate the authentication flow as an admin, as follows:
+2. Initiate the authentication flow as an admin ( use `aws cognito-idp admin-initiate-auth` ), as follows:
     ```bash
     aws cognito-idp admin-initiate-auth \
         --user-pool-id ap-northeast-1_NbDfIkPxm \